 So Boaz took Ruth and she became his wife.
 Then he went to her, and the LORD enabled her to conceive, and she gave birth to a son.
 (Ruth 4:13)

 Herod and Herodias

-5. It is assumed that Herod and Herodias had sexual union.
+5. Herod and Herodias had sexual union without a true marriage in God's eyes.
+Hence, they were in adultery.
 That is essentially why John the Baptist publicly rebuked them.
-She is always identified as the wife of Herod’s brother because of her illegitimate remarriage to Herod:
+She is always identified as the wife of Herod’s brother because of her illegitimate remarriage, through a divorce, to Herod:

 But when John rebuked Herod the tetrarch because of Herodias, his brother’s wife, and all the other evil things he had done (Luke 3:19)

 For Herod himself had given orders to have John arrested, and he had him bound and put in prison.
 He did this because of Herodias, his brother Philip’s wife, whom he had married.
 (Mark 6:17)

 Even though they were married in the eyes of society, they were not married in God’s eyes and were in adultery.
 If the point of sexual union would be the point of marriage in God’s sight, then there would never be the sin of adultery (caused by sexual union) or the sin of fornication (caused by sexual union).
 Furthermore, a rape would constitute a marriage, if sexual union was the point of marriage, which is never the case:

 But Jonadab son of Shimeah, David’s brother, said, “My lord should not think that they killed all the princes; only Amnon is dead.
 This has been Absalom’s expressed intention ever since the day Amnon raped his sister Tamar.
 (2 Sam 13:32)